UEA-MComp/telemetry/README.md

 ## Setup notes

+ - Add the user to the `dialout` group so serial devices can be accessed without root:

+`sudo usermod -a -G dialout $USER`

+ - Reboot

  - `rtklib` is needed for calculating RTK corrections and `open-iscsi` to provide us with a unique UUID (yes there are better ways of doing that)

 `sudo apt install rtklib open-iscsi`